Clint Bowyer: 2004

-2005–06
+2005–2006

 Bowyer's first full Busch season was in 2005, replacing Ron Hornaday in the No. 2 ACDelco-sponsored Chevrolet.
-He won two poles and two races en route to a second-place finish to repeat-champion Martin Truex Jr., losing by only 68 points.
+He won two poles and two races en route to a second-place finish to repeat as champion Martin Truex Jr., losing by only 68 points.
 He also made his Nextel Cup debut in the No. 33 Sylvania-sponsored Chevy on April 23, 2005, during the Subway Fresh 500 at Phoenix International Raceway.
 He finished 22nd as the first car one lap down.
 Richard Childress Racing announced on October 15, 2005, that Bowyer would race the No. 07 Jack Daniel's-sponsored Chevrolet full-time in the Nextel Cup series, replacing Dave Blaney for the 2006 season.

-Bowyer began his rookie Cup season with three Top 5 finishes and had a total of eleven Top 10s that season, with his best finish being a third at California Speedway.
+Bowyer began his rookie Cup season with three top-five finishes and had a total of eleven top-tens that season, with his best finish being a third at California Speedway.
 He finished 68 points behind Denny Hamlin for NASCAR Rookie of the Year honors.
 Bowyer also continued to drive the No. 2 in the Busch Series full-time, winning once and finishing third in points.
 Bowyer won his first Craftsman Truck Series race in the No. 46 Chevrolet Silverado fielded by Morgan-Dollar Motorsports at Texas Motor Speedway on November 3, 2006, in his third career Truck start, making his first CTS start that year at Martinsville for Green Light Racing.

 2007

-After starting the 2007 season with a last-lap crash at Daytona (crossing the finish line upside down and on fire as teammate Kevin Harvick won), Bowyer won the Budweiser Pole position for the Dodge Avenger 500 at Darlington Raceway.
-He finished the regular season ninth in points, but was seeded 12th for the playoff since race wins determine playoff seeding.
+After dramatically starting the 2007 season with a last-lap crash at Daytona (crossing the finish line upside down and on fire as teammate Kevin Harvick won), Bowyer won the Budweiser Pole position for the Dodge Avenger 500 at Darlington Raceway.
+He finished the regular season ninth in points but was seeded twelfth for the playoff since race wins determine playoff seeding.
 Bowyer won his second pole at the Sylvania 300 at Loudon, and two days later went on to win his first Nextel Cup race in his 64th start.
 The win made Bowyer the fifteenth driver to win at least one race in all three of NASCAR's top series.

 For the 2007 Busch season, Bowyer ran a partial Busch Series schedule in the RCR No. 2 car.
 On April 20, 2007, he won the Busch Series Bashas' Supermarkets 200 at Phoenix International Raceway.
-He followed that up with another Busch Series win on May 4 in the Circuit City 250 at Richmond International Raceway.
-Bowyer also ran select races in the NASCAR Craftsman Truck Series for Kevin Harvick.
+He followed that up with another Busch Series win on May 4, 2007, in the Circuit City 250 at Richmond International Raceway.
+Bowyer also ran select races for Kevin Harvick in the NASCAR Craftsman Truck Series.